electron/electron/docs/api/sandbox-option.md

   APIs, effectively granting full access to the system through the `remote` module.

-Since renderering untrusted content in electron is still uncharted territory, the APIs exposed to the sandbox preload script should be considered more unstable than the rest of electron APIs, and may have breaking changes to fix security issues.
+Since rendering untrusted content in electron is still uncharted territory, the APIs exposed to the sandbox preload script should be considered more unstable than the rest of electron APIs, and may have breaking changes to fix security issues.

-One planned enhancement that should greatly increase security is to block IPC messages from sandboxed renderers by default, allowing the main process explicitly define a set of messages the renderer is allowed to send.
+One planned enhancement that should greatly increase security is to block IPC messages from sandboxed renderers by default, allowing the main process to explicitly define a set of messages the renderer is allowed to send.